Deadline for applications: noon on December 1, 2022.

 This year, the process is thinned down and in multiple stages.
 For the first round, applicants should submit a proposal via email to Paramaribofirstname.lastname@example.org.
 The narrative proposal should include:

-- Five (5) high quality digital images (JPEGs) or audiovisual files that convey the nature and condition of the site, collection, or tradition and show the urgency or need for the proposed project (collapsing walls, water damage, etc.).
+- d) Five (5) high quality digital images (JPEGs) or audiovisual files that convey the nature and condition of the site, collection, or tradition and show the urgency or need for the proposed project (collapsing walls, water damage, etc.).

 What are the deadlines?

-Note on DUNS Number and SAM Registration
+Note on SAM Registration

-If chosen to compete in the final round of proposal evaluation, an implementing partner must be registered in the System for Award Management (SAM) prior to receiving U.S. federal assistance unless they meet one of the exemptions specified in the Federal Assistance Directive.
+If chosen to compete in the final round of proposal evaluation, an implementing partner must be registered in the U.S. government’s System for Award Management (SAM) prior to receiving U.S, federal assistance unless they meet one of the exemptions specified in the Federal Assistance Directive.

 Non-U.S. based applicants may request a NCAGE code at https://eportal.nspa.nato.int/AC135Public/scage/CageList.aspx.